CNN Is Suing The White House Over Jim Acosta’s Suspension, Sam Donaldson Says

 She claimed that did not mean it was doctored.

-“That’s not altered,” she said.
 “That’s sped up.
 They do it all the time in sports to see if there’s actually a first down or a touchdown.”

 Many had already called on CNN to file suit against the White House for the revocation of Acosta’s press access and for publishing a doctored video that made it look at if he had struck a White House intern when the actual video showed he did not make contact with her.
 The network even hosted constitutional law expert Floyd Abrams, who said in an interview on the show Reliable Sources that CNN would have a strong case against the White House.